AndresRTejedor/Mold/docs/source/pair_square.md

 -  $\alpha$
 -  $r_{c}$ (distance units)

-This continuous square-well potential can be used to calculate liquid-crystal interfacial energies through the mold integration1 or the lattice mold techniques {footcite:t}`espinosa2016lattice`,3.
-Also, it can simulate attractive patches distributed along the surface of a sphere, known as “patchy particles” ({footcite:t}`davidchack2003direct`).
+This continuous square-well potential can be used to calculate liquid-crystal interfacial energies through the mold integration ({footcite:t}`espinosa2014mold`) or the lattice mold techniques ({footcite:t}`espinosa2016lattice` and {footcite:t}`sanchez2022homogeneous`).
+Also, it can simulate attractive patches distributed along the surface of a sphere, known as “patchy particles” ({footcite:t}`espinosa2019breakdown`).

 The constants are hardcorded within the pair style and they not need to be defined.